 - [ ] stop

-The sticky note is not there to manage your whole life.
-It is there to get one page unstuck.
+This note holds only the next physical action for one spread.
 When the three steps are done, peel it off or move it to the next messy page.

 Recipe 6